ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Methods

 \subsection{Structured Meticulous Reasoning Construction}

-\paragraph{Prompt-Intent Pair Collection.} To equip the model with the reasoning capability of user intent extraction, we first construct a dataset containing user prompts, strategies, and corresponding intents.
-Specifically, we refine existing jailbreak strategies~\cite{zeng2024johnny,jiang2024wildjail} to build an external \textit{strategy library}, which includes each strategy's name, detailed definition, and example.
+\paragraph{Prompt-Intent Pair Collection.} To equip the model with reasoning capability of intent extraction, we first construct a dataset containing prompts, strategies, and corresponding intents.
+Specifically, we refine existing jailbreak strategies~\citep{zeng2024johnny,jiang2024wildjail} to build an external \textit{strategy library} (see Table~\ref{tab:strategy_library}), which includes each strategy's name, definition, and example.
 Based on this strategy library, we construct pairs from jailbreak prompts to their corresponding core intents.

 We adopt two approaches to construct the prompt-intent dataset: one based on behavior-based data and the other on jailbreak-based data.
-For behavior-based data, we randomly sample a strategy $s_i$ from the strategy library for each sample, then use it to rewrite a harmful behavior $b_i$ from the dataset into a jailbreak prompt $x_i$ with the LLM $\mathcal{M}$, as shown in Eq.\eqref{eq:from_behavior}.
+For behavior-based data, we randomly sample a strategy $s_i$ from the strategy library for each sample, then use it to rewrite a harmful behavior $b_i$ from the dataset into a jailbreak prompt $x_i$ with the LLM $\mathcal{M}$, as shown in Eq.\ref{eq:from_behavior}.
 This results in a matched tuple of jailbreak prompt, jailbreak strategy, and core intent (i.e., the original harmful behavior).
-For jailbreak-based data, we leverage LLMs to identify the corresponding jailbreak strategy $s_i$ and intent $b_i$ for each given jailbreak prompt $x_i$, as shown in Eq.\eqref{eq:from_jailbreak}, using the complete strategy library as context.
+For jailbreak-based data, we leverage LLMs to identify the corresponding jailbreak strategy $s_i$ and intent $b_i$ for each given jailbreak prompt $x_i$, as shown in Eq.\ref{eq:from_jailbreak}, using the complete strategy library as context.
 We then filter the results based on the safety criterion of the identified intent.
 If the intent is deemed unsafe, we include the corresponding jailbreak prompt, strategy, and core intent in the dataset.
 In this way, each prompt is explicitly linked to a core intent.